mikemarsian/serially/README.md

 ## Optional ActiveRecord Setup

-If you use ActiveRecord, you can generate a migration that creates `serially_task_runs` table, which would be used to write the results of all your task runs.
+If you use ActiveRecord, you can generate a migration that creates `serially_task_runs` table, which would be used to write the results of all task runs.

     $ rails generate serially:install
     $ rake db:migrate